John McClintock (police official)

 Captain John McClintock (1874–?) was the deputy Police Commissioner of New York City.

 Biography

-John was born in 1874 to Emory McClintock of the Mutual Life Insurance Company.
-He attended Berkeley School and later Columbia University and the New York University School of Law.
+McClintock was born in 1874 to Emory McClintock of the Mutual Life Insurance Company.
+He attended Berkeley School, Columbia University, and the New York University School of Law.

-His United States Army service began in the Spanish–American War.
+McClintock's United States Army service began in the Spanish–American War.
 Frank Swett Black appointed him a major in the 203rd New York Volunteers.
 He was appointed by Douglas Imrie McKay as a First Deputy Police Commissioner of New York City on February 1, 1914.

-He resigned on December 15, 1914 in the aftermath of the killing of Barnet Baff.
+Later that year on December 15, he resigned in the aftermath of the killing of Barnet Baff.